Mahin556/voting-app/README.md

 kubectl create ns voting-app
-kubectl config set-context --current --namespace voting-app cd manifests kubectl apply -f mongo-statefulset.yaml #To create Mongo statefulset with Persistent volumes. kubectl apply -f mongo-service.yaml
+kubectl config set-context --current --namespace voting-app cd manifests kubectl apply -f mongo-statefullset.yaml #To create Mongo statefulset with Persistent volumes. kubectl apply -f mongo-service.yaml

 #Create a temporary network utils pod.
 Enter into a bash session within it.
 In the terminal run the following command:
-kubectl run --rm utils -it --image praqma/network-multitool -- bash for i in {0..2}; do nslookup mongo-$i.mongo; done
+kubectl run --rm utils -it --image praqma/network-multitool -- bash for i in {0..2}; do nslookup mongo-$i.db-service; done
 #Note: This confirms that the DNS records have been created successfully and can be resolved within the cluster, 1 per MongoDB pod that exists behind the Headless Service - earlier created.
 ```